 Getting buy-in, key benefits of cross-training employees

-While human resources will likely take the lead on cross-training employees, members of your organization may be resistant to the change.
+While human resources will likely take the lead on talent sharing and cross-training employees, members of your organization may be resistant to the change.
 Before launching a new program, it’s important to get buy-in from business leaders.
 This is essential because they will eventually be the ambassadors charged with communicating your cross-training program to the broader employee population.
 Be sure to convey the following business benefits.

 Cut hiring costs